How Many Lessons?

 Slightly Experienced Drivers

 If the student can at least drive around the block smoothly and confidently, make a smooth and proper stop at a stop sign, and knows how to use a turn signal, they may require fewer lessons.
-Plan on 8-10 lessons with plenty of supervised practice between lessons.
+Plan on 9-12 lessons with plenty of supervised practice between lessons.
 After a brief check-out on the basics, we’ll move this student out into traffic and more advanced situations as we feel they are ready.

 Experienced Drivers

-If the student has been driving for at least 6 months, has had lots of practice, and gets around confidently, but just needs to be checked out and maybe taken to the next level, then 4-8 lessons would be appropriate.
+If the student has been driving regularly for at least 6 months, has had lots of practice, and gets around confidently, but just needs to be checked out and maybe taken to the next level, then 6-9 lessons would be appropriate.
 We’ll check them out in a variety of situations and make sure they are doing everything correctly, and prepare them for their Road Test.

 Very Experienced Drivers